Layne is a millenial. She likes researching topics related to millennialism for entertainment and information purposes.

 8. Clip-On Lens for iPhone, Android, Smartphones

 We love our selfies!
 Aukey, Xenvo, and Panoclip make awesome clip-on lenses.
 You can purchase any of these styles on Amazon for just around 30 dollars.
 Don't make a rookie move and be sure to purchase based on the type of phone model your special person has.
 Just casually ask, "Hey, what kind of phone do you have?
 I'm thinking about upgrading."

 Yes, we like to keep things easy.
 Nothing is better for the millennial than time-efficiency when it comes to the essentials—eat, drink, exercise, commute . . . the Instapot is an instant game-changer.
 I have one, and we use it for all kinds of things.
 It serves as a pressure cooker, slow cooker, rice cooker, yogurt maker, etc. For only 60 bucks, this is a useful, awesome gift that is sure to be appreciated.
 I've made some delicious meals while being able to multitask and let the cooker do its jobs.

 10. Goodr Sunglasses

 These glasses were originally designed for runners (and still are) but they are only $25, and I swear that they compete with some of the upper-level brands.
-If you have an active friend—a cyclists, a runner, an extreme sports enthustiast—Goodr has you covered.
+If you have an active friend—a cyclist, a runner, an extreme sports enthusiast—Goodr has you covered.
 The styles are hilariously titled too: "Major Tom's Space Oddity" or "Sunbathing With Wizards."
 Pretty hip, I'd say.

 11. Venus Flytrap